 Well, along comes baby number two and all the same old feelings are back.
 I feel like she is not getting enough stimulation because I am constantly running after her older sister.
 I worry she isn’t getting enough time on her tummy, enough goos and gahs, etc.

 So, I resolved to create some sort of routine for her and it started with tummy time.
 Tummy time is critical to the development of so many of the muscles we take for granted.
 It is essential to a growing baby’s day.
 But, let’s be real, not every baby loves it.
 And our second is just not that into it.
 But here are the tips and techniques I have from my experience with two little ones:

-Provide incentive.
-Place a small fabric book that is age appropriate underneath your little one so she has something to look at while she is on her tummy.
+Place a small fabric book (we have a list of our favorite books for babies here) that is age appropriate underneath your little one so she has something to look at while she is on her tummy.
 As she gets bigger and starts grasping toys, place a toy just slightly out of reach in front of her (or to the side) and encourage her to grab it.
 If you are trying to work on getting her to hold her head up higher, use a musical toy and place it above and in front of her to get her attention.

 I hope these tips help you with your little one.
 Please let me know your tips for tummy time with your baby.